vitsch/Face-Recognition/README.md

 pw_xn – to prepare the data for training and testing of ANNs; mcnn – to train and test MCNN; pw_nn and pw_test – to train and test PWNN.
+A sample data matrix generated using images from the Yale Extended B database (as referenced in the paper) is included as Yale1.mat file.

 Instructions: